Mirror trading: History

 With the development of financial instruments and digital tools, mirror trading gradually entered the portfolios of companies.

 Since 2007, ETX Capital has made publicly available on its platform a range of financial instruments, including mirror trading.

-The same year, IC Markets (International Capital Markets) began offering mirror trading, later growing to 200 countries globally with a trading record of USD 1.016 trillion per month in 2021.
+The same year, IC Markets (International Capital Markets) began offering mirror trading, later growing to 200 countries globally with a trading record of US$1.016 trillion per month in 2021.

-In 2010, eToro launched an electronic trading platform that started offering mirror trading operations in 130 countries, in 15 languages, to 25 million users globally, administering clients' assets totaling USD 10.6 billion.
+In 2010, eToro launched an electronic trading platform that started offering mirror trading operations in 130 countries, in 15 languages, to 25 million users globally, administering clients' assets totaling US$10.6 billion.

 In 2012, FXCM (Forex Capital Markets) released an app-based trading platform with mirror trading.
 The same year, the European Securities and Markets Authority (ESMA) stated that mirror trading and copy trading constitute automated execution of trade signals and operate without client interaction.

-Mirror trading vs Copy Trading
+Mirror trading vs. copy trading

 Mirror trading is sometimes also referred to as copy trading although copy trading differs slightly from mirror trading in the way that accounts are linked.
 In copy trading, the trader directly copies the moves of an individual successful trader; whereas in mirror trading, investment decisions are based on algorithms developed from trading patterns of number of successful traders.
 Forex brokers that offer mirror trading typically review, verify, and validate the trading results of strategies they add to their platform, which aids in identifying and eliminating losing trades.
 Before accepting a new strategy, a broker may require it to have a 12-month track record of profitability and a certain maximum drawdown limit.

 Traders might be system developers, individual investors, or financial organizations.

-Differences from Copy Trading and Program Trading
+Differences from copy trading and program trading

-Mirror Trading and Copy Trading are both examples of Social Trading, which utilizes social networks and websites such as Wikipedia, Youtube, and Facebook to enable users to communicate and trade investment-related information.
+Mirror Trading and Copy Trading are both examples of social trading, which utilizes social networks and websites such as Twitter, YouTube, and Facebook to enable users to communicate and trade investment-related information.
 Social trading is a relatively new method for obtaining investment ideas and trading advice, as compared to the traditional utilization of the opinions of professionals and experts.
-While engaging in social trading, there are always two alternatives users could choose from: Mirror Trading and Copy Trading.
+While engaging in social trading, there are always two alternatives users could choose from: Mirror Trading and copy trading.